MAGALA-RICHARD/apsimNGpy/README.rst

 The **add_report_variables** from ApsimModel class has been fixed to avoid un mistaken duplicates the opposite method **remove_report_variable** has been added; it allows users to remove some variables from their reporting tables.

-Split seemingly large simulations into chunks to avoid resource overload.
+Split seemingly large simulations into chunks to avoid resource overload during multi-processing.

 Plot polish: